 The questions based on averages are quite frequent in the quantitative section of the CAT.
-These questions are generally related to the basic and elementary maths skills and so, most of the candidates can easily solve the given questions.
+These questions are generally related to basic and elementary maths skills and so, most of the candidates can easily solve the given questions.
 But, as the CAT exam is all about time, being able to quickly solve CAT quantitative aptitude questions is very crucial.

-To help the CAT aspirants prepare this topic more effectively, a detailed lessons on averages is given here.
+To help the CAT aspirants prepare this topic more effectively, detailed lessons on averages is given here.
 Also, some useful shortcut techniques are explained which can help to find the average along with various illustrations.

 What are Averages?